wisespira/Website/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

-## Development server
+## how to run local

+windows+mac

+1) `npm i`
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2) Run `ng serve --open` will create a dev server at `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.